hervenivon/awesome-discoveries/README.md

 # awesome-discoveries
-> This is a curated list of inspiring and eclectic - mostly ordered - discoveries I made during my readings, experiments and job decisions making being the CTO for a world leading drone company.
+> This is a curated list of inspiring and eclectic - mostly ordered - discoveries I made during my readings, experiments and job decisions making being a startup advisor and a the CTO for a world leading drone company.

 ## Content